jnozzi/cocoadev.com/markdown/AccessorMethods.md

 ----

-In the overwhelming majority of cases, making your accessors individually General/ThreadSafe is a crazy level of granularity: not only are you killing performance, but trying to code anything sensible without having a higher level of locking (and hence negating the point of General/ThreadSafe accessors anyway) will be incredibly hard.
-You are almost certainly better off removing the simple accessors and writing larger blocks of code, perhaps protected by the new General/SynchronizedDirective.
+In the overwhelming majority of cases, making your accessors individually ThreadSafe is a crazy level of granularity: not only are you killing performance, but trying to code anything sensible without having a higher level of locking (and hence negating the point of ThreadSafe accessors anyway) will be incredibly hard.
+You are almost certainly better off removing the simple accessors and writing larger blocks of code, perhaps protected by the new SynchronizedDirective.

-If you are *sure* want your accessors to be individually General/ThreadSafe in the face of multiple threads accessing and setting indiscriminantly, none of the above code will do, and the following is the standard alternative:
+If you are *sure* want your accessors to be individually ThreadSafe in the face of multiple threads accessing and setting indiscriminantly, none of the above code will do, and the following is the standard alternative:

 **Multithreaded setter**
 - (void)setVar:(id)newValue